AscendingPassage.com HOME PAGE.

 of the fortunate locality, has a "season" as fashionable as those of

-Ostend or Spa.
+Ostend or Spa in Europe.

 Elephantine Island, just north of Aswan, Egypt